sez11a/liferay-docs/develop/learning-paths/migration/articles/01-intro/00-developer-journey-from-liferay-6-to-liferay-7-intro.markdown

 We've even developed a tool called Liferay Workspaces to help you create and manage Gradle based plugin projects (more on this later).

+## A new configuration paradigm

+- From portlet preferences to Configuration API

+- From properties files to Configuration API

+## Migrating existing code

+- A portlet

+- An extension point implementation

+- A servlet

+## Designing a modular application

+- Modular best practices

+- Portlets as components